stormpath/stormpath-sdk-java/docs/source/config.rst

 web.xml
 -------

+Most plugin users do not need to modify the web application ``/WEB-INF/web.xml`` file to enable the plugin - just adding the plugin .jar to your web application's ``lib`` directory is usually sufficient.

-You only need to modify your web application's ``/WEB-INF/web.xml`` configuration if you experience a filter chain conflict that might arise in some circumstances.
+However, some applications might experience a filter chain conflict that causes problems.

 At application startup, the Stormpath Servlet Plugin automatically enables a ``StormpathFilter`` to handle various request flows.
-If your web application uses frameworks that make heavy use of servlet filters, like Spring or Apache Shiro, these existing filters might cause an ordering conflict with the ``StormpathFilter``.
+If your web application uses frameworks that make heavy use of servlet filters, like Spring MVC or Apache Shiro, these existing filters might cause an ordering conflict with the ``StormpathFilter``.

 If you are experiencing problems after adding the stormpath-servlet-plugin .jar to your web app's classpath, you'll need to explicitly specify where the ``StormpathFilter`` should reside in your application's filter chain.
 Luckily the fix is really easy: